 English as a lingua franca (meaning, the common language of communication) has replaced my University Theatre obsession with the search for a universal language.
-The English language pragmatically allows for people from diverse backgrounds to share their common human experiences, access travel and education.
+The English language pragmatically allows people from diverse backgrounds to share their common human experiences, access travel, and education.

 Q2.
 How did your time with Scott Thornbury inspire you to teach?

 When I adventured over to Spain after working as an actor in Tasmania, I was very lucky to meet Scott Thornbury at the International House in Barcelona, and he became my first ESL teacher.